 Whole Home WiFi

-What Is A Mesh WiFi And How Does It Work?
+What Are Mesh Wi-Fi Kits And How Do They Work?

 Mesh WiFi, unlike traditional routers, doesn't rely on a single router rather than a mesh-style network of multiple devices that connect to each other and provide much wider coverage without sacrificing speed.
 They work in a very similar way to wireless repeaters but there is one major difference between them.